Skip to main content

 Having had any type of cone biopsy will not prevent most women from getting pregnant, but if a large amount of tissue has been removed, women may have a higher risk of giving birth prematurely.

-If a biopsy shows that cancer is present, your doctor may order certain tests to see if and how far the cancer has spread.
+If a biopsy shows that cancer cells are present, your doctor may order certain tests to see if and how far the cancer has spread.
 Many of the tests described below are not necessary for every patient.
 Decisions about using these tests are based on the results of the physical exam and biopsy.

 Cystoscopy, proctoscopy, and examination under anesthesia